 Section 1.
-Effective upon execution of this Agreement, the City will provide group medical, dental, and vision insurance coverage for all regular full-time employees and regular part-time employees who work 20 or more hours per week.
+Effective upon execution of this Agreement, the City will provide group medical, dental, alternative care, hearing aids and orthodontics and vision insurance coverage for all regular full-time employees and regular part-time employees who work 20 or more hours per week.
 The terms, conditions, and extent of the City's group insurance programs may be modified or canceled at any time by action of the City Council or the insuring agency.
-The City will pay 87% of the premium cost of the PPO Plan option in place for each tier of coverage for full-time employees.
+The City will pay 90% of the premium cost of the PPO Plan option in place for each tier of coverage for full-time employees.
 City contributions for part-time employees shall be pro-rated in accordance with City policy.

 Employees electing alternative plan options made available by the City may apply these contribution amounts towards such coverage and are responsible for any remaining premium costs.
 Any premium costs not covered by the City shall be paid by the enrolled employee though automatic payroll deduction.

 Section 2.
-During the term of this Agreement, the City will provide group term life insurance and accidental death and dismemberment for each regular, full time employee at one and one-half $(1 \frac{1}{2})$ times the employee's annual salary, \$75,000 maximum.
-The City will also provide \$2,000 life insurance coverage for dependents.
+During the term of this Agreement, the City will provide group term life insurance and accidental death and dismemberment for each regular, full time employee at one and one-half (1 1⁄2) times the employee's annual salary, \$75,000 maximum.

 Section 3.
 Regular, full time employees may enroll in a program of long term disability insurance at 50% of monthly salary up to a maximum monthly benefit of \$3,000.
 Premium for this plan are paid 50% by the City and 50% by the employee.
+Short term disability insurance will be offered and is 100% employee paid.

 Section 4.
-An optional accidental death and dismemberment plan for all regular, full time employees shall be offered by the City which is equivalent to the current Transamerica AD&D plan.
+An optional accidental death and dismemberment plan for all regular, full time employees shall be offered by the City which is equivalent to the current Hartford AD&D plan.
 Premiums for this plan will be paid for by the employee.